Soil Mix Conundrum - Peat Moss vs Coconut Coir

 It isn't that you can't grow microgreens in peat moss.
 Thousands do.

-But it's easier to grow microgreens in coconut coir based mixes.
+But it’s easier to grow microgreens in coconut coir-based mixes.

-We love growing microgreens in coir mixes because the process is faster, easier, and the yields are larger using our methods.
+We love growing microgreens in coir mixes because the process is faster, and easier, and the yields are larger using our methods.

 Our Preferred Soil Mix